 We call our approach Visual Design Thinking, and make use of its systems and toolsets throughout our undertakings to realize and extend brand and identity as well as audience, and to enhance visibility and attachable appearances.

-Visualization is essential to defining and reframing issues because it provides clarity in understanding shared goals and ideas.
-Design Thinking helps bring much needed structure to the exploration of problems and the development of potential solutions.
+Visualization provides clarity in understanding issues as well as shared goals and ideas.
+Design Thinking gives structure to the exploration of the problem-space and the development of potential solutions.
 We use design thinking to provide the structure and method for the solution while the visual systems are the tools to make the method and delivery coherent and effective.

-design thinking is a method for problem solving.
+Design thinking is a methodology for problem solving.
 Think of it as a constellation of iterative steps and best practices rather than a specific process.
 Most of these approaches share the same basic activities: